 Project crews often treat the pantry like a camp kitchen—high volume, fast turnover, little patience for empty oat milk.
 Service cadence matched to crew calendars prevents the “machine works when nobody needs it” story that shows up on light admin weeks.

+DJ Volk’s team needs rotation labels—which wing, which crew calendar, which weeks are heavy—so the pilot reflects the pantry crews actually use.
 Campus-style coffee that holds through rotation changes is one of the few amenities that signals stability when the roster does not.